Danus365/redteam_playbook/docs/ai-red-team-in-practice/modeling.md

 ---

-Would you like me to now **overlay this model onto the AI Kill Chain stages** (Initial Access → Execution → Hijack Flow → Impact) to show where each component fits as an attack surface?
+Would you like me to now **overlay this model onto the AI Kill Chain stages** (Initial Access → Execution → Hijack Flow & Technique Cascade → Impact) to show where each component fits as an attack surface?

 </details>